sdurbin-pxc/plcnext-io-drivers-cpp/README.md

 # C++ Class Driver Documentation

 Reading through the sample application code and comments may be enough to get you going using the drivers.
 All of the I/O module classes follow a similar use pattern.
-To supplement this, more robust documentation will be added to the wiki page associated with this repository: https://github.com/sdurbin-pxc/plcnext-io-drivers-cpp/wiki
+To supplement this, more robust documentation will be available at the wiki page associated with this repository: https://github.com/sdurbin-pxc/plcnext-io-drivers-cpp/wiki